sfu-natlang/lensingwikipedia/website.md

 You will use the IP address shown above to connect to the lensing server.

+For first time setup: set up the databases directory with the right permissions (more detailed instructions to come later).
+Then add the following line to `/etc/hosts`

+    192.168.99.100  lensingwikipedia.me

 Checkout the repository and download the data index files.
 Update `web/local_config.py` and `docker-compose.yml` to run as IP address shown above and provide the location of the data index files.
 Remove the `log_driver` and `log_opt` options from `docker-compose.yml` otherwise `docker-compose up` will terminate with an error.

 Make sure that `BACKEND_URL` in `local_config.py` uses the IP address from above, e.g.: